HWUConvAgentsProject/CA2020_instructions/alana_setup/CA2020_README.md

 **By gaining access to the contents of this organization, you agree not to distribute or publish any of the contents found here in any way.
-The access you have can and will only be used for the purposes of Conversational Agents course.**
+The access you have can and will only be used for the purposes of the Conversational Agents course F20CA or F21CA at Heriot-Watt University.**

 # General Info
-For your coursework you will use the Alana conversational framework.
+For your coursework you have the option to use the Alana conversational framework.
 Alana runs as a service and is accessible through an endpoind `http://52.56.181.83:5000`.

 ## Setup
 1. Make sure you have the following installed in your system: